Socially Beneficial Metaverse: Framework, Technologies, Applications, and Challenges: Challenges in Socially Beneficial Metaverse

 \section{Challenges in Socially Beneficial Metaverse}

-Since the development of SB-Metaverse is still in its infancy, there are still many challenges which must be addressed.
-Next, we discuss these challenges from two perspectives: social and non-social challenges.
+The development of the socially beneficial metaverse (SB-Metaverse) is still in its infancy, and there are numerous challenges that need to be addressed to realize its full potential.
+These challenges can be categorized into social and non-social aspects.
+Below, we expand on these challenges with a more technical perspective and propose potential solutions.